Presented at the ICAA International Conference in Trieste 1992 (revised 2007)

 It is firstly necessary to intervene directly in the primary dependence state by focusing specifically on the ingrained habit of maladaptive use of alcohol and drugs.

 This corresponds with the 1st step of the AA/NA programme.
-It is of course necessary also to initiate a resolution of other major problems resultant form or contributing to his illness such as marital difficulties.
+It is of course necessary also to initiate a resolution of other major problems resultant from or contributing to his illness such as marital difficulties.

 TREATMENT FACILITY/HOSPITAL STAFF